 What is toasted rice powder?

-Toasted rice powder or Khao Khoa is a simple, one ingredient condiment made from roasting sticky rice until it’s golden brown then grinding it to a semi-chunky powder.
-I like to have mine coarsely toasted rather than having a super fine powder.
+Toasted rice powder, or Khao Khoa, is a simple, one-ingredient condiment from roasting sticky rice until golden brown and grinding it to a semi-chunky powder.
+I like having coarsely toasted mine rather than having a super fine powder.
 You can taste the texture and flavor of the toasted grain more when it's not so powdery.
-A Thai name for the roasted rice is Khao Khua = Rice Toasted.
-It is an essential ingredient in many authentic Thai salads from Isaan, where I’m from.

 I have a helpful blog post about the different types of Thai rice you can check out.

-- Place a pan over medium high heat on your stove up.
-Place dry sticky rice in the pan and shake the pan slightly to level out the rice grains so it gets roasted evenly.
+- Place a dry pan, skillet, or wok (no oil added) over medium heat on your stove.
+Place uncooked sticky rice in the dry skillet and shake it slightly to level the rice grains so it gets toasted evenly.

 - Toast the rice for 10-15 minutes or until the rice is deep golden brown.
 Stir continuously and shake the grains so it doesn’t stick together or burn.